ADD CONDITION

 Additional Information

-If you are pregnant or breastfeeding, it's important to talk to a health professional before using this medication.
-Always keep it out of reach of children, and if the product is swallowed, seek medical help or contact a Poison Control Center immediately.
+If you are pregnant or breastfeeding, it's important to consult with a healthcare professional before using this product.
+Additionally, keep it out of reach of children.
+If the product is swallowed, seek medical help or contact a Poison Control Center immediately.

 FAQ

-Rub a thin film over the affected area not more than 3 to 4 times daily.
-Be sure to wash your hands with cool water after use.
+Rub a thin film over the affected area not more than 3 to 4 times daily, and wash your hands with cool water after use.

-Children under 2 years of age should ask a doctor before use, while children aged 2 to under 12 years should use it only under adult supervision.
+Children under 2 years of age should ask a doctor, and those aged 2 to under 12 years should use it only under adult supervision.

-Stop use and ask a doctor if you experience pain, swelling, or blistering of the skin, or if your condition worsens or persists for more than 7 days.
+Stop use and ask a doctor if you experience pain, swelling, or blistering of the skin, or if symptoms persist for more than 7 days.

-Is Cold Therapy Roll on safe to use during pregnancy or breastfeeding?
+Is this gel safe to use during pregnancy or breastfeeding?

 What should I do if the product is swallowed?

-If the product is swallowed, get medical help or contact a Poison Control Center right away.
+Get medical help or contact a Poison Control Center right away if the product is swallowed.

 Packaging Info